taw00/dashcore-rpm/README.md

 You want to build binaries for your RPM-based linux distribution?
 Use this source RPM to do so easily.
 * **dash-debuginfo** -- debug information for package dash.
 Debug information is useful when developing applications that use this package or when debugging this package.
 (99.999% of you do not need to install this)

+Note: Binaries for Dash have already been built for Fedora 23 on x86_64 and can be found here: https://drive.google.com/folderview?id=0B0BT-eTEFVLOdWJjWGRybW1tMjQ